 Now, this seems harmless.
 Matter of fact, it seems THE right way to approach Scripture.

-How in the world am I to become a better follow of Jesus if I’m not applying Scripture to me as an individual?
+How in the world am I to become a better follower of Jesus if I’m not applying Scripture to me as an individual?

-Well, for starters, let me clue you in on something – Scripture was not written to us.
+Well, for starters, let me share something that may not be on our radar – Scripture was not written to us.
 It was written that we might benefit from it.
 But not written to us.
 And that’s a paradigm-breaker if we’ve ever seen one.
-The Scripture writers did not have us in mind at all.
-However, we’ve made Scripture so abstract, able to speak to every person in every situation, that we don’t even see it in it’s own narrative framework.
-Yet it was written to a whole different community.
+The Scripture writers did not have us in mind.
+However, we’ve made Scripture so abstract, able to speak to every person in every situation regardless, that we don’t even see it in it’s own narrative framework.
+Yet, the reality is that it was written to a whole different community, who worked with a different lens.

 Of course, Matthew (writing about the Great Commission) was addressing a community of believers, not just the original apostles.
 But think about this community reading what the actual text said, considering who it was actually referencing.
-This “Matthean community” embraced the text, however I guarantee you they weren’t each asking how to individually appropriate the text as individual disciple makers.
-They were part of a discipleship community, but more on that in a moment.
+This “Matthean community” weren’t each asking how to personally appropriate the text as individual disciple makers.
+Rather, they would have been part of a discipleship community, but more on that in a moment.

 Here is an interesting practice to undertake.
-From now on, when you read the word you in Scripture, read it as you all.
-We usually see it as a singular you, but it’s actually a plural you, at least 9 out of 10 times or more.
-That’s how the ancients spoke – and how the majority world functions today still.
+From now on, when you read the word you in Scripture, read it as youall (we say ya’ll in the south).
+We usually read you as a singular you, but it’s actually a plural you on most occasions.
+That’s how the ancients spoke – and also how the majority world functions today.
 Perhaps the Africans, Asians and Latin Americans have more to teach the west about true Christianity than we allow!

 Let me also emphasize that there is a difference between personal and individual.
 The former makes things applicable in our own lives as part of God’s people.
 The later can become too overly privatized – apart from the community.
 That’s problematic.

 So back to Matt 28:18-20.
 The context – Jesus speaking to the apostles, Jesus defining discipleship with baptism and teaching all things he’s commanded.
 This isn’t the call of all.
 But that shouldn’t make us feel bad, even though it might call for us to change our website’s vision statement.
-Or it might call for someone’s empire of disciple-making to crumble, and yes there are such empires that may need crumbling.
-I’ve seen empires of disciple-making, church planting, worship production (is that possible?) and more.
+Or it might call for someone’s idea of disciple-making to crumble.
+I’ve seen empires of disciple-making, church planting, worship production and more that may need to fall.

 What we are called to is a community of discipleship.
 We can create local churches committed to discipleship, but that won’t mean all are discipling others.
 And it doesn’t even mean that Larry or Suzy are lacking spiritual maturity because they aren’t discipling others.
 It might be that Larry and Suzy are involved in hospitality with a homegroup, but they aren’t necessarily being the instigators of discipleship (baptism and teaching all Jesus commanded).
 It’s really ok.

-I think this is being more faithful to the text of Scripture, all the while still maintaining the healthy, biblical call of Christ.
+I think this is being more faithful to the text of Scripture, all the while still maintaining a healthy approach to following Christ.